 How have the general disclosure requirements changed?

-There are a number of changes to the disclosure requirements that will need to be taken into account.
+There are a number of changes to the disclosure requirements that need to be taken into account.
 PD III specifically requires hyperlinks for all documents referenced in the prospectus.
 These links must be functional for ten years, which may present challenges given that websites may be updated and restructured periodically.

 How have the rules regarding profit forecasts changed?